diego589/Mini-AB-Filament-Sensor/README.md

 - 1x resistor
 - Thin wires

-## BOM If you only want a sensor before the gears:
+## BOM If you only want a sensor after the gears:
 - 1x Digital hall sensor
 - 6x ball bearings
 - 2x Magnets